Youth activism: 2010

 Also, in 2010, the student activist group United Students Against Sweatshops successfully campaigned for Nike to improve standards for their workers in Honduras.
 Their slogan was an effective play on words of Nike's slogan: Just Pay it.

-2011

-Matias Ramos is an undocumented youth leader and activist that cofounded United We Dream, an organization to combat oppression and fight for the rights of immigrants.
-Ramos was forced to wear an electronic ankle monitor distributed by IB Inc. The youth leader quickly turned to Twitter to take a picture of himself to gain momentum for his experience of abusive government intrusion.
-Ramos announced on Twitter that he was given a two-week grace period before getting deported.
-Through social media platforms Ramos was able to gain online donations, connections with community groups, and petitions for his case of crimmigration, the criminalization of immigrants.

 2012

 While Malala Yousafzai has been an activist for female education, initially in Pakistan, since 2009, support for her cause reached international levels after she was shot by a Taliban gunman in 2012 because of her activism.
 Since then, Yousafzai has established a non-profit organization and received the Nobel Peace Prize.
 She also was the catalyst for a United Nations campaign for children's education worldwide.

-While there has been controversy associated with the KONY 2012 documentary video, it nonetheless became a viral sensation, in part, due to activist college students and teenagers.